el535/SpotifyRecommendation/README.md

 - Audio Features: Acousticness, Danceability, Energy, Duration (ms), Instrumentalness, Valence, Tempo, Liveness, Loudness, Speechiness, Key, Mode, Song Key, and Explicit Content

 ## EDA
-Here are some plots to show the distribution of the MPD metadata:
+In order to get a better sense of each of the datasets, Exploratory Data Analyis is performed.
+Some statistics about the MPD dataset are shown below:

 ![Playlist Bar](https://github.com/el535/SpotifyRecommendation/blob/main/Project_Images/Playlist_info.JPG)
 ![Playlist_Histo](https://github.com/el535/SpotifyRecommendation/blob/main/Project_Images/Playlist_Histo.JPG)

-Here is a bar graph showing some of the top tracks, albums, and artists in the MPD dataset:

 ![Playlist_Top](https://github.com/el535/SpotifyRecommendation/blob/main/Project_Images/Playlist_Top.JPG)

+Two interesting things to note about the dataset are that the number of albums, artists and tracks are all postively skewed and that there are quite a few outliers in number of albums, artists and tracks in a playlist.
+Steps are taken during preprocessing the data in order to handle the outliers.

 Audio Features make up most of the metadata for the 160K Track Playlist.
-Here are the histograms of all the audio features in the dataset:
+Here are the normalized histograms of all the audio features in the dataset:

 ![Histo](https://github.com/el535/SpotifyRecommendation/blob/main/Project_Images/Spotify_Histogram.JPG)